 The Cadieux-Léger Fellowship

-- Global Rebalancing and Burden-Sharing
+- Global Rebalancing and Governance: including Asia’s rise

-The Policy Staff develops its research based on the Open Policy Development Model (OPDM), adapting foreign policy making to the challenges of the 21st century.
+The Policy Staff develops its research based on an Open Policy Development Model (OPDM), adapting foreign policy making to the challenges of the 21st century.
 The OPDM aims to create a more efficient and collaborative work environment through knowledge-sharing, exchanging experience and ideas, as well as soliciting and welcoming input from a variety of stakeholders in new ways, from the beginning of the policy development process.
-In this respect, we expect the Fellow to build new networks within DFAIT, the government and with external experts.
+In this respect, we expect the Fellow to build new networks within DFATD, the government and with external experts.
 We place a particular emphasis on consulting new sets of stakeholders whose good ideas can be engaged, leveraged and empowered.